gSchool/ada-developer-skills/capstone-overview/intro.md

 You have two tasks:

 1. Pre-Capstone Ideas Research:
-    - Fill out the Capstone Ideas Form with 1-3 ideas
+    - Fill out the Capstone [Concepts Form](capstone-concept.checkpoint.md) with 1-3 ideas
     - Bring this information to an advisory 1:1 meeting
 1. Fill out the Capstone Concept Form with your top idea
 1. Create a Plan